-The proposed Permit only addresses the surface water discharge and land disposal, via storage (percolation/evaporation) and irrigation is regulated under separate Waste Discharge

-Requirements (WDRs) Order No. R5-2002-0202.
+The Permit only addresses the surface water discharge and land disposal, via storage (percolation/evaporation) and irrigation is regulated under separate Waste Discharge Requirements (WDRs) Order No. R5-2002-0202.
 The WDRs show that:

-- a.
-Many reclaimed water storage ponds were within surface water drainage courses; - b.
-Runoff had been documented at the end of the land application areas; - c.
-Aerial inspections revealed overspray and runoff from the irrigation areas; - d.
-Prior to issuance of the NPDES permit there were numerous discharges of wastewater to surface waters from Quartz Reservoir; - e.
-The soil mantel in the area is thin, approximately less than 5 inches; - f.
-The thin soil mantel overlies fractured bedrock; - g.
-Groundwater is utilized for domestic and irrigation uses pumped from wells within the fractured bedrock; - h.
-Quartz Reservoir is partially lined and has been shown to percolate up to 258,600 gallons per day.
+- many reclaimed water storage ponds were within surface water drainage courses; - runoff had been documented at the end of the land application areas; - aerial inspections revealed overspray and runoff from the irrigation areas; - prior to issuance of the NPDES permit there were numerous discharges of wastewater to surface waters from Quartz Reservoir; - the soil mantel in the area is thin, approximately less than 5 inches; - the thin soil mantel overlies fractured bedrock; - groundwater is utilized for domestic and irrigation uses pumped from wells within the fractured bedrock; - Quartz Reservoir is partially lined and has been shown to percolate up to 258,600 gallons per day.

 The WDRs are not currently being considered for renewal.
 We are generally not opposed to regulating single sites under separate Orders corresponding to the Regional Board's various programs.
-However, because of issues related to illegal wastewater discharges to surface waters, groundwater degradation including the threat to human health, compliance with the Antidegradation Policy and providing best practicable treatment and control (BPTC) of the discharge we request that a WDR renewal be considered by the Regional Board at the same hearing for consideration of the proposed NPDES Permit.
+However, because of issues related to illegal wastewater discharges to surface waters, groundwater degradation including the threat to human health, compliance with the Antidegradation Policy and providing best practicable treatment and control (BPTC) of the discharge we requested that a WDR renewal be considered by the Regional Board at the same hearing for consideration of the proposed NPDES Permit.
 It is impossible to separate the disposal practices of this wastewater treatment plant when considering whether the facility provides BPTC and therefore complies with the Antidegradation Policy.

-It is also questionable whether the treated and disinfected wastewater of the NPDES discharge can be placed in a storage reservoir, possibly for several months prior to discharge, and still comply with Effluent Limitations based on secondary treatment for coliform organisms, BOD and TSS.
+It also appears at best odd the for the NPDES discharge; treated and disinfected wastewater is placed in a storage reservoir possibly for several months prior to discharge and is capable of complying with Effluent Limitations based on secondary treatment for coliform organisms, BOD and TSS.
 The pond does not appear to be protected from birds and wildlife and there does not appear to be a means of limiting algae growth.
+The Regional Board failed to address these concerns in considering the NPDES Permit.
+It is requested that the State Board consider under its own authority or require the Regional Board to consider all the impacts of the wastewater discharge within one action.

-Our specific comments regarding the proposed Permit are as follows:
+Our points and authorities regarding the Permit are as follows:

-1. The proposed Permit allows for mixing zones for chloroform (cancer potency factor), manganese and nitrate and nitrite in violation of the requirements of the Central Valley Regional Water Quality Control Board's Basin Plan, page IV-16.00, which requires the Regional Board use EPA's Technical Support Document for Water Quality Based Toxics Control (TSD) in assessing mixing zones and the State's Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays and Estuaries of California (SIP), Section 1.4.2.2, which contains extensive requirements for a mixing zone study which must be analyzed before a mixing zone is allowed for a wastewater discharge.
+A. The Permit allows for mixing zones for chloroform (cancer potency factor), manganese and nitrate and nitrite in violation of the requirements of the Central Valley Regional Water Quality Control Board's Basin Plan, page IV-16.00, which requires the Regional Board use EPA's Technical Support Document for Water Quality Based Toxics Control (TSD) in assessing mixing zones and the State's Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays and Estuaries of California (SIP), Section 1.4.2.2, which contains extensive requirements for a mixing zone study which must be analyzed before a mixing zone is allowed for a wastewater discharge.

 A "completely mixed discharge" is defined by the SIP, Appendix 1-1, when a pollutant concentration is less than 5% different across a transect of the waterbody at a point within two stream/river widths from the point of discharge.
 The SIP, Section 1.4.2, requires that for incompletely mixed discharges; mixing zones will only be considered following the completion of a mixing zone study by the Discharger.
-The proposed Permit, page F-14, contains the following statements regarding mixing of the discharge with receiving waters:
+The Permit, page F-14, contains the following statements regarding mixing of the discharge with receiving waters: